pedromst2000/Cross_Sum_Number_App/Instructions.md

 - [x] Validate input to ensure only numbers are accepted.
 - [x] Use a message box to display errors or results.
 - [x] Ensure the app responds appropriately to invalid entries.
-- [x] Develop unit tests to verify application functionality.
+- [x] Develop unit tests for GUI and logic components.
+- [x] Add License for the project.
+- [x] Convert the GUI App to a executable file using `PyInstaller`.